-The Company owns 100% of Saratoga CLO, an exempted company incorporated in the Cayman Islands.
+The Company owns 100.0% of Saratoga CLO, an exempted company incorporated in the Cayman Islands.
 For financial reporting purposes, the Saratoga CLO is not included as part of the consolidated financial statements.
 For federal income tax purposes, the Company has requested and received approval from the Internal Revenue Service to treat the Saratoga CLO as a disregarded entity.
 As such, for federal income tax purposes and for purposes of meeting the RIC qualification and diversification tests, the results of operations of the Saratoga CLO are included with those of the Company.

-To qualify as a RIC, the Company is required to meet certain income and asset diversification tests in addition to distributing at least 90% of its investment company taxable income, as defined by the Code.
+To qualify as a RIC, the Company is required to meet certain income and asset diversification tests in addition to distributing at least 90.0% of its investment company taxable income, as defined by the Code.
 Because federal income tax regulations differ from GAAP, distributions in accordance with tax regulations may differ from net investment income and realized gains recognized for financial reporting purposes.
 Differences may be permanent or temporary in nature.
 Permanent differences are reclassified among capital accounts in the financial statements to reflect their tax character.
 Differences in classification may also result from the treatment of short-term gains as ordinary income for tax purposes.
-As of February 29, 2012 and February 28, 2011, the Company reclassified for book purposes amounts arising from permanent book/tax differences primarily related to nondeductible excise tax, meals & entertainment, market discount, interest income with respect to the Saratoga CLO which is consolidated for tax purposes, and the tax character of distributions as follows (dollars in thousands):
+As of February 28, 2013 and February 29, 2012, the Company reclassified for book purposes amounts arising from permanent book/tax differences primarily related to nondeductible excise tax, meals & entertainment, market discount, interest income with respect to the Saratoga CLO which is consolidated for tax purposes, and the tax character of distributions as follows (dollars in thousands):

-uary 29, 2012 February 28, 2011 Accumulated net investment income/(loss) \$ (871) \$ 474 Accumulated net realized gains (losses) on investments 859 (474) Additional paid-in-capital 12
+Fel bruary 28, 2013 I February 29, 2012 Accumulated net investment income/(loss) \$ (1,155) \$ (871) Accumulated net realized gains (losses) on investments 1,155 859 Additional paid-in-capital 12

 For income tax purposes, distributions paid to shareholders are reported as ordinary income, return of capital, long term capital gains or a combination thereof.
-The tax character of distributions paid for the years ended February 29, 2012 and February 28, 2011 was as follows (dollars in thousands):
+The tax character of distributions paid for the years ended February 28, 2013 and February 29, 2012 was as follows (dollars in thousands):

-ruary 29, 2012 Fel bruary 28, 2011
+Fel oruary 28, 2013 Fe bruary 29, 2012

-Ordinary Income \$ 9,831 \$ 11,796
+Ordinary Income \$ 16,476 \$ 9,831

 Capital gains

 Return of capital

-Total \$ 9,831 \$ 11,796
+Total \$ 16,476 \$ 9,831